-D. Home health aides: Services and care provided by a home health aide will be furnished under the supervision of an appropriately licensed professional, such as, registered nurse, physical therapist, occupational

-(1) Preparation of written patient/client instructions which identify appropriate tasks to be performed by the home health aide.

-(2) Conduct and document a supervisory visit to the patient/client residence at least every sixty-two (62) days or as often as the condition of the patient/client requires.
-Note: Patient/clients who have multiple home health aides require only one (1) supervisory visit.
-This home health aide need not be present in the patient/client's residence at the time of the supervisory visit.

-E. Personal care attendants or equivalent: Services and care provided by a personal care attendant or equivalent will be supervised by a licensed professional or by an appropriately qualified staff member who has one (1) year direct patient care experience.
-Such supervision will include, at a minimum:

-(1) Preparation of written patient/client care instructions which identify appropriate tasks to be performed by the personal care attendant or equivalent.

-(2) Conduct and document a supervisory visit to the patient/client's residence at least every sixty-two (62) days or as often as the condition of the patient/client requires.
-Note: Patient/clients who have multiple personal care attendants or equivalent require only one (1) supervisory visit.
-The personal care attendant need not be present in the patient/client's residence at the time of the supervisory visit.

-F. Homemakers: Services and care provided by a homemaker will be supervised by a licensed professional or by an appropriately qualified staff member who has one (1) year direct patient care experience.
-Such supervision will include, at a minimum:

-(1) Preparation of written patient/client care instructions which identify appropriate tasks to be performed by the homemaker.

-(2) Conduct and document a supervisory visit to the patient/client's residence at least every sixty-two (62) days or as often as the condition of the patient/client requires.
-Note: Patient/clients who have multiple homemakers require only one (1) supervisory visit.
+- D. Home health aides: Services and care provided by a home health aide will be furnished under the supervision of an appropriately licensed professional, such as, registered nurse, physical therapist, occupational therapist, or a speech language pathologist with a minimum of one year experience.
+Such supervision will include, at a minimum: - (1) Preparation of written patient/client instructions which identify appropriate tasks to be performed by the home health aide. - (2) Conduct and document a supervisory visit to the patient/client residence at least every 62 days or as often as the condition of the patient/client requires.
+Note: Patient/clients who have multiple home health aides require only one supervisory visit.
+This home health aide need not be present in the patient/client's residence at the time of the supervisory visit. - E. Personal care attendants or equivalent: Services and care provided by a personal care attendant or equivalent will be supervised by a licensed professional or by an appropriately qualified staff member who has one year direct patient care experience.
+Such supervision will include, at a minimum: - (1) Preparation of written patient/client care instructions which identify appropriate tasks to be performed by the personal care attendant or equivalent. - (2) Conduct and document a supervisory visit to the patient/client's residence at least every 62 days or as often as the condition of the patient/client requires.
+Note: Patient/clients who have multiple personal care attendants or equivalent require only one supervisory visit.
+The personal care attendant need not be present in the patient/client's residence at the time of the supervisory visit. - F. Homemakers: Services and care provided by a homemaker will be supervised by a licensed professional or by an appropriately qualified staff member who has one year direct patient care experience.
+Such supervision will include, at a minimum: - (1) Preparation of written patient/client care instructions which identify appropriate tasks to be performed by the homemaker. - (2) Conduct and document a supervisory visit to the patient/client's residence at least every 62 days or as often as the condition of the patient/client requires.
+Note: Patient/clients who have multiple homemakers require only one supervisory visit.
 The homemaker need not be present in the patient/client's residence at the time of the supervisory visit.